millingw/jupiterhub-iris-docs/docs/source/bare-metal.rst

 #.
 Create JupyterHub's static kernels
 #.
 Provision the kernels with the required environments
 #.
 Create a suitable script to start JupyertHub
 #.
-Obtionally create a suitable logo to display in JupyertHub
+Optionally create a suitable logo to display in JupyertHub
 #.
 Start the JupyterHub service